dmitrykazhdan/Representing-Programs-with-Graphs/README.md

 Once you have obtained a corpus of .proto graph files, it is possible to use the _corpus_extractor.py_ file located in the _data_processing_ folder.

-- Create empty directories for training, validation and testing datasets
+- Create empty directories for training, validation and test datasets
 - Specify their paths, as well as the corpus path, in the _config.yml_ file:
 ```python